 These plans are designed to match typical travel patterns, with the 10GB/5-day plan being perfect for a short visit to Luang Prabang or Vang Vieng, while the 30GB/15-day option works well for a comprehensive tour of the country.

-The bottom line: Unless you specifically need a traditional SIM, the eSIM option eliminates hassle and gives you more time to enjoy Laos’s stunning landscapes, delicious food, and rich cultural experiences.
+Laosesim's eSIM plans eliminate hassle and gives you more time to enjoy Laos's stunning landscapes, delicious food, and rich cultural experiences.